 “Tell me about her?”

-I did not again refer to Gun’s little girl, and soon other experiences and other biographies crowded the story out of my mind.
+I did not again refer to Gun’s little girl; soon, other experiences and biographies crowded the story out of my mind.

 One evening in the spring, I sat by the open window, enjoying the cool night breeze from off the mountains, when I heard Gun’s cheery voice on the porch below.
 He was lecturing his fireman, in his own, unique way.

 “Well, Jim, if I ain’t ashamed of you!
 There ain’t no one but you; coming into general headquarters with a flutter in the stack, so full that you can’t whistle, air-pump a-squealing ‘count of water, smeared from stack to man-hole, headlight smoked and glimmery, don’t know your own rights, kind o’ runnin’ wildcat, without proper signals, imagining you’re the first section with a regardless order.
 You want to blow out, man, and trim up, get your packing set out and carry less juice.
 You’re worse than one of them slippin’, dancin’, three-legged, no-good Grants.”